Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 - pages: Contains all pages and api routes
 - public: Contains files that will get served in `/` alongside the app
 - src:
+  - atlas-api: Atlas Academy API Connector adapter and cache management
   - client: Frontend Components and stores
-  - scripts: Scripts for various tasks in this repository (such as build data bundles)
+  - scripts: Legacy Location for scripts to do various tasks in this repository (such as build data bundles)
   - server: SSG, ISR and related util functions
-- tests:
+  - types: globally used types and Enums (note that there may also be files matching `src/*/types(.d)?.ts`)
+  - upgrades: utils related to Interludes and Rank Ups
+- tests (mirrors src unless specified here):
-  - \_\_mockups\_\_: Contains mock assets used in tests
+  - \_\_mockups\_\_: Contains mock assets used in legacy tests (ignored by jest config)
-  - scripts: Contains all tests for utils used by scripts in `./src/scripts`.
-Uses `uvu` test runner via `yarn test:scripts`
+  - scripts-uvu: Contains all legacy tests (ignored by jest config)
-  - server: Contains all tests for SSG and ISR functions

 ## Environment Variables